icsmw/fshasher/README.md

 Another situation is when the list of collected files changes during hash calculation.
 In this case, the `hash()` function can still return a hash that reflects the changes in any way (for example, if some file(s) have been removed).

-Meanwhile, the list of files that caused errors will be available in the `Walker` field `ignored`.
+Meanwhile, the list of files that caused errors will be available in the `Walker`, but `HashItem` will include error instead hash of file.

 Ultimately, whether to ignore errors or not is up to the developer's choice.